PrairieLearn/PrairieLearn/doc/codeExecution.md

 * In `config.json`, the user must specify the host path for any courses they're mounting into PrairieLearn in `courseDirsHost`.
 * The user must mount the Docker socket into PrairieLearn's container, similarly to what they must do when running external grading locally.
 * The user must create a "scratch" directory on the host, specify it with the `HOSTFILES_DIR` environment variable, and mount the directory to `/hostfiles` in the PrairieLearn container.
-PriaireLearn will use this directory to communicate its internal files, including element implementations and the Python trampoline, to the host so that they can be mounted into executor containers.
+PrairieLearn will use this directory to communicate its internal files, including element implementations and the Python trampoline, to the host so that they can be mounted into executor containers.

 PrairieLearn will then maintain a pool of workers, one per course, with the corresponding host course directory mounted into each container.
 It will also begin watching the `elements/`, `python/`, and `exampleCourse/` directories and copying their files to `HOSTFILES_DIR` so that they can be accessible to the executor containers.
 Most of the time, this copy will only take place one time when PrairieLearn boots up, but the continuous copying can be useful if you're running the PrairieLearn container with your own copy of the PrairieLearn code mounted to `/PrairieLearn`.
 When you edit files in your own copy, they'll magically be copied back to the right place on the host and things will Just Work(tm).